bmorris3/shone/docs/shone/examples/simple_transmission.rst

 .. code-block:: python

     import numpy as np
-    from jax import numpy as jnp
-    import matplotlib.pyplot as plt
+    from jax import numpy as jnp, jit import matplotlib.pyplot as plt

     import astropy.units as u